BeechPPC/madden-betting/README.md

 - **Dynamic**: Updates based on the first available matchup from the Google Sheet

 The header provides a clear visual indication of the current week's matchups, similar to professional betting applications.

+## League System

+The app now supports multiple leagues with a unique ID system:

+- **Unique League IDs**: Each league gets a unique identifier in the format `XXX-XXX-XXXX` (letters and numbers)
+- **Easy Sharing**: League admins can share their league code with friends
+- **Simple Joining**: Users can join existing leagues by entering the league code
+- **Copy-to-Clipboard**: One-click copying of league codes for easy sharing
+- **Format Validation**: Automatic validation of league code format when joining
+- **Visual Display**: League codes are prominently displayed in the app header

+### League Creation Flow

+1. User signs in with Google
+2. Chooses "Create New League (Admin)"
+3. Enters league name
+4. System generates unique league ID
+5. Admin can share the code with friends

+### League Joining Flow

+1. User signs in with Google
+2. Chooses "Join Existing League"
+3. Enters league code (automatically formatted)
+4. System validates code format
+5. User joins the league as a regular member

 ## Tech Stack